ha816/study/information-technology/programming-language/java/GC.md

 Serial(Minor GC)
 : stop-the-world, copying collector which uses a single GC thread.

+Parallel Scavenge(Minor GC)
+: a stop-the-world, copying collector which uses multiple GC threads.

+ParNew(Minor GC)
+: a stop-the-world, copying collector which uses multiple GC threads.
+It differs from “Parallel Scavenge” in that it has enhancements that make it usable with Concurrent Mark Sweep(CMS).
+For example, “ParNew” does the synchronization needed so that it can run during the concurrent phases of CMS.

 Serial Old(MSC, Major GC)
 : stop-the-world, mark-sweep-compact(MSC) collector that uses a single GC thread.
-3. Parallel Scavenge is a stop-the-world, copying collector which uses multiple GC threads.
-4.  **“ParNew”**  is a stop-the-world, copying collector which uses multiple GC threads.
-It differs from “Parallel Scavenge” in that it has enhancements that make it usable with Concurrent Mark Sweep(CMS).
-For example, “ParNew” does the synchronization needed so that it can run during the concurrent phases of CMS.

 5.  **“CMS”**  (Concurrent Mark Sweep) is a mostly concurrent, low-pause collector.
 6.  **“Parallel Old”**  is a compacting collector that uses multiple GC threads.